 An emergency fund is crucial to your wealth building success.
 When you have money set aside for the inevitable emergency, it keeps you from resorting to using debt to pay for it.

 It’s so much easier to deal with an emergency by paying cash!
-It’s less stressful, and you don’t have to use credit cards or monthly payments to pay for it.
+Whether it’s a broke washer or a major pandemic, it makes your life less stressful, and you don’t have to use credit cards or monthly payments to pay for it.
 Unfortunately, using debt for an emergency puts you at a disadvantage, because you don’t always pay it off before the next emergency hits.
 Not to mention the interest and fees involved.
 Here are a couple of my posts on building an emergency fund.

 Develop Financial Discipline